MattHall/ruby-mediaburst-sms/README.md

 # Mediaburst API Gem

-The Mediaburst Gem is the fastest way of integrating the Mediaburst API into your own ruby applications.
+The Mediaburst Gem is the fastest way of integrating the [Mediaburst API][2] into your own ruby applications.

 ## Installation